 William Henry Evans enlisted in the army on 30 December 1903

-He Joined 45 Brigade, RFA as Bombadier and Disembarked on 6 November 1914
+He joined the 45 Brigade, RFA as Bombardier and Disembarked on 6 November 1914

 Discharged on 18 October 1917 due to sickness